alexdao/Lumivote/README.md

 Android app to make available the political activities in the United States, including the 2016 election, the Senate, the House, bills, candidates, votes, etc.

+We hope to make the U.S. government and politics more transparent, and therefore, accountable, for all.

 ### About

 Written by Alex Dao.